OpenVSP/OpenVSP/src/help/GeometryAnalysis.md

 | [Look At Visibility](#look-at-visibility)                     | Any              | N/A                                |
 | [Swept Volume](#swept-volume)                                 | Any              | Any or HingeGeom                   |
 | [Risk Angle](#risk-angle)                                     | Any              | Rotor Fragment or Thrown Blade     |

+## Wetted Area and Volume

+Calculate the wetted area and volume of the primary geometry using CompGeom to compute the trimmed OML -- this step allows the geometry set to include negative components.

+## Planar Slice

+Compute the cross sectional area distribution of the primary geometry.
+Although the OML is not calculated, this computation does honor negative components.

+## Projected Area

+Compute the projected area of the primary geometry in a specified direction.
+The bounded projected area can also be computed where the boundary is specified by the secondary geometry.
+The convex hull of either the primary or secondary geometry can also be computed.

+## Mass Properties

+Compute the mass, center of mass, and inertias of the primary geometry.
+The trimmed OML of the geometry contributes to the mass properties through a per-area density value assigned to each component.
+The volume of each component contributes through a per-volume density value assigned to each component.
+Where multiple components overlap, the density value for the highest priority component is used.
+Per-length density values are used to calculate the mass property contribution of Routing Geoms.
+Any object can also include specified mass properties that will be included.

 ## External